lbighetti/littlealchemist.io/_posts/2017-02-21-A-lot-of-piping-involved.md

 ---

-That's it for today, a little insight on what is piping and how it works, hope you enjoyed it.
+That's it for today, hope you enjoyed it.

-Don't forget to click _recommend_ and share this post with your friends and anyone interested in learning more about this subject.
+Don't forget to _like_ and share this post with your friends and anyone interested in learning about this subject.

-I hope this has been useful to you,
+If this was useful to you,
 please leave a comment and let me know!

-If it hasn't, do leave a comment and point out how total crap this is and what a waste of your time it was.
+If it wasn't, also leave a comment and point out how total crap this is and what a waste of your time it was.

 Take care and until next time,
 Happy brewing!